Learn how to reduce defensive behaviors and nurture your relationships (published originally on the Your Tango relationship website in 2012).

 Furthermore, the ego tends to see things only in black and white, good or bad, attack or non-attack which can create faulty logic and incorrect conclusions about other people’s motives or intentions.

-For example, a person with hidden wounds around shame, blame and guilt, will tend to interpret an exploration around relationship assessment as, “You are telling me that you’re unhappy with me and have a problem,” instead of viewing it as a positive opportunity to learn new things about each other and grow.
+For example, a person with hidden wounds around shame, blame and guilt, will tend to interpret conversations around assessing the relationship as, “You are telling me that you’re unhappy with me and that everything is my fault.”
+Any sort of commentary on the relationship around needs for growth or change tend to be interpreted as a personal attack and criticism.

-It can be challenging to have a conversation with a person who is in a defensive space, and move the relationship forward because much energy is required to reassure the person that they are not being criticized or blamed versus actually exploring how to further the relationship.?Deep breathing, calm voice and empathy can help diffuse defensiveness.
+It can be challenging to have a conversation with a person who is in a defensive space, and move the relationship forward because much energy is required to reassure the person that they are not being criticized or blamed versus actually exploring how to further the relationship.
+It can be draining energetically across all levels, physical, emotional and spiritual to reassure such a person over and over again that you are not intending to put them down, criticize or harm them in any way by expressing that you need some things to change.

-People who have their egos in check are able to embrace the process of positively exploring the behaviors that support the needs of both people well and behaviors that may need to evolve in new directions to better support needs.
+People who are self aware and in touch with their internal issues are able to embrace the process of positively exploring the behaviors or situations that need to change to better the support each person’s needs.

-The process of discussion, when the ego is in check, is light hearted and easy, compared to the tense energy that is the hallmark of conversations when one or both people are feeling defensive.
+The process of discussion, when the ego is in check, is light hearted and easy, compared to the tense energy that is the hallmark of conversations when one or both people are feeling defensive and triggered.

-Since the ego cannot discern temporal aspects of experience very well, it tends to experience life in absolutes and cannot distinguish that experience is ever changing, rarely the same way all the time.
+Since the ego cannot discern temporal aspects of experience very well, it tends to experience life in absolutes and cannot distinguish that experience is ever changing and rarely the same over time.

 So listen carefully to the language that you use when you are upset.